nbessi/odoo_new_api_guideline/source/fields.rst

 There is some use cases where value of the field must change depending of the current company.

-To activate such behavior you can now use the `company_depending` option.
+To activate such behavior you can now use the `company_dependent` option.

 A notable evolution in new API is that "property fields" are now searchable.